 The restricted protein comes from high-quality animal-based ingredients, including deboned chicken.
 Other primary ingredients include sweet potatoes, potatoes, peas, pea protein, and other holistic vegetables.
 The diet is also rich in Omega-3 and Omega-6 fatty acids along with a variety of minerals and vitamins to also support good digestion, skin, and fur quality.
 The grain-free recipe is a specialized veterinary diet formulated for your dog’s condition.

-2. Purina Pro Plan Veterinary Diets NF Kidney Function Formula Canned Dog Food
+9. Purina Pro Plan Veterinary Diet NF Kidney Function Dog Food

 Dietary management is crucial for proper treatment of your dog, and if you’re looking for a wet-food blend that offers everything your dog needs for improved kidney function, you cannot go wrong with this option by Purina.
 This specifically formulated diet in minced consistency is great for minimizing further damage to your dog’s kidneys, which helps to slow the progression of the disease.

 The formula has reduced protein and is low in sodium and phosphorus to avoid stressing the kidneys and improves your dog’s health.
 What it’s not low in is essential nutrients; the dietary benefits of this meal provide optimal nutrition for your pooch without compromising on their special needs.
 The quality ingredients and savory flavors make this an excellent food option for hounds with hepatic disease, renal failure, or any other condition related to the kidney.
 Serve the palatable meal and keep your dog’s symptoms in control.